ooni/jafar/README.md

 This module is like `httpproxy` except that it uses SNI to find out what server to connect to, rather than the `Host` header.

-## module: resolver

-This module has the same DNS functionality as of `pktinjector` except that they're implemented by a stub resolver.
-You must configure your censorship measurement tool to use this specific stub resolver, otherwise it will just sit idle.

-By default, the resolver listens on `127.0.0.1:53` and you can use the `-resolver-address <address>` flag to change that.
-It will forward all queries to the configured DNS upstream (`8.8.8.8:53` by default, use the `-resolver-upstream` to change that).